IATI/IATI-Extra-Documentation/en/activities-standard/overview.rst

 Overview
 ========
-These overview pages provide initial guidance and information about the IATI activity standard.
+These overview pages provide initial guidance and information about the **IATI activity standard**.

 These are intended aas initial overviews of the key aspects of the standard.
 Further guidance, examples and details can be found in the :doc:`reference </activity-standard/iati-activities/>` section.